-We feel the tryout process exemplifies the degree of fairness our program strives to achieve.
-We choose to extend the tryouts over a three week time period.
-It would be easier to conduct a very short block of tryout games and select the teams from the results of those games, as most other intercollegiate programs across the country do.
-However, we feel it is unfair to immediately subject a bowler (especially a first-semester freshman) to all the natural transitions when first attending college, in addition to a dangerously short, and simply unfair, test of their true ability.
-Therefore, we extend the tryout period, change lane conditions, and allow bowlers who have been strong “individual” bowlers in their earlier years to start developing stronger “group” traits through the tryout process.
-Additional goals we continue to strive towards include; an increased comfort level, along with understanding the work ethic, and desire to learn, which is necessary at this level of our sport.
+This strength really includes several areas - honesty, integrity and fairness.
+An example of the program's commitment to fairness may be found in its try-out process.
+We do not have to extend the tryouts over a 2-3 week period as we have chosen to do.
+It would be much easier to conduct a very short block of tryout games and select the teams from the results of those games, as most other intercollegiate programs across the country do.
+However, we do not feel it is very fair to immediately subject a bowler (especially a first-semester freshman) to all of the natural transitions (being away from home, academic changes, residence hall living, level of bowling competition, etc.), in addition to a dangerously short, and simply unfair, test of their true ability.
+To level the playing field, we extend tryouts, we change lane conditions and we allow bowlers who have been strictly strong individual bowlers in their earlier years to start to develop stronger group traits through the tryout process.
+Additional goals would be an increased comfort level, along with understanding the work ethic and desire to learn, which is necessary at this level of our sport.

 In essence, through the extended tryout period, we sacrifice some early season team selection camaraderie and unity in order to have an environment that is fair for everyone and one that produces more team success in the long run.
 This is just one example of the program's fairness.
 There are specific areas such as lane maintenance, conditioning efforts and scheduling which also need to be mentioned.
 The bottom line is that we try to run this program with fairness and in a manner that reflects high degrees of honesty and integrity.
 We are always open to constructive suggestions about how we can improve the program.